ben-thomas20/GUTS/README.md

    - Frontend: `VITE_API_URL`
 4. Deploy and connect the services

-Both services use Nixpacks for automated builds and are production-ready.
+Both services use Docker with BuildKit for optimized, production-ready builds.

 ## License